Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_distribution_model.md

 ## **Processing Nodes**

 - **Direct payouts** occur to addresses that participated in the processing of the originating transaction.
-- **Reward split** is proportional to the processing weight (node_weight) of each contributing node.
+- **Payment split** is calculated using the Proof-of-Transaction (PoT) formula, weighting the node's contribution to the specific transaction batch.
-- Rewards are claimable after passing audit verification to prevent double-claiming.
+- Payments are claimable after passing audit verification to prevent double-claiming.

 ---